isaacsyoo/R-projects/README.md

 ## lab3.R

 Numerous variables are considered in assessing youth morbidity and mortality.
-Sampling distributions were created to identify descriptive statistics and make inferences about the population parameter of interest.
+Sampling distributions are created to identify descriptive statistics and make inferences about the population parameter of interest.

 ## lab4.R